jrjohnson/website/markdown/pages/resume.md

 ### Education IT
 __Architect *2024-present*__

-Develop and implement long-term technical strategy to meet the needs of the UCSF Education community in partnership with Education IT and school leadership, ensuring the long-term viability of the technical stack and managing short-term operational requirements for all enterprise teaching and learning applications and integrations.
+  Develop and implement long-term technical and team strategy to meet the needs of the UCSF Education community in partnership with Education IT and school leadership, ensuring the long-term viability of the technical stack and managing short-term operational requirements for all enterprise teaching and learning applications and integrations.

 ### Teaching and Learning Applications
 __Manager *2019-2024*__